thilko/gradle-springdoc-plugin/README.md

 gradle-springdoc-plugin
 =======================

-Generate html documentation from spring annotations.
-Project is in an early development stage.
+Dry out your rest api documentation and generate html from your spring mvc annotations.

-The plugin contains an annotation processor wich is called with an extra task.
-You java sources are compiled and html document with twitter bootstrap is generated.
+To be used as gradle plugin.
+The plugin uses an annotation processor to parse the AST at compile time.
+I use twitter bootstrap for the generated html page.

 Usage
 =======================